 Unlike phishing scams, where you are an active if not completely aware participant, skimming steals your information directly from your credit card.
 It can happen in stores or restaurants or while you are getting petrol, basically anywhere you would have your card swiped through a reader.
 The card readers are tampered with so that there is an extra device on them that stores your information.
 Later this information is retrieved and fake cards are made with your personal data on them.
 Fairly scary stuff, considering someone could simply make a card and go on a shopping spree.
 All the while you would not have reported it stolen because the credit card would be safely tucked in your wallet.

 Protected by ANZ Falcon 24/7 Fraud Monitoring

-Besides being a low rate credit card with an excellent balance transfer and purchase rate, the ANZ Low Rate credit card also packs in some clever features including an anti-fraud protection service, that will help keep your credit card safe from snooping thieves and criminals.
+Besides being a low rate credit card with a balance transfer promotion, the ANZ Low Rate credit card also packs in some clever features including an anti-fraud protection service, that will help keep your credit card safe from snooping thieves and criminals.

 - $58 p.a. annual fee

 - 0% p.a. for 16 months with 2% balance transfer fee on balance transfers

 How to avoid credit card skimming